importwp/importwp/README.md

 #JC-Importer
 JC Importer is an Advanced Wordpress CSV/XML Importer, allowing you to easily drag and drop data into import templates.
-JC Importer has been built with developers in mind allowing import templates to be easily created and mapped to post_types, users, or tables.
+JC Importer has been built with developers in mind allowing import templates to be easily created and mapped to post_types, taxonomies, users, or tables.

 ##Installation
 1. Clone this repository into your wordpress plugins folder